lizztest/lizzpowerlifter/Technical Writing Portfolio.md

 As the managing editor for **[Tubi Engineering's Medium Home Page](https://code.tubitv.com/)**, it was my job to publish technical content.
 The process involved new writing, rewriting, restructuring and reorganizing draft content written by engineers so that it would be more clear, concise and compelling.
 Part of my responsibilities included meeting with individual engineers to help write their blog posts.

-I wrote the following two blogs with content provided by Tubi's Beijing Engineers.
+I wrote the following three blogs with content provided by Tubi's Beijing Engineers in GitHub.

 * **[How a Seamless Play Single-Player Improved the Tubi Viewing Experience](https://code.tubitv.com/how-a-seamless-play-single-player-improved-the-tubi-viewing-experience-70933bcb68f9)**: This blog tells the story of why Tubi switched from a two-player system to a single player system to stream content.
 * **[Tubi’s New Android Player Architecture Supports All Playback Scenarios](https://code.tubitv.com/tubis-new-android-player-architecture-supports-all-playback-scenarios-322ee3a7153c)**: This blog describes how Tubi Engineers designed a data-driven MVP (Model-View-Presenter) layered architecture to support the player’s current functionalities and future evolutionhe new single player.
 * **[Tubi-a-thon](https://code.tubitv.com/tubi-a-thon-2023-1624ac03056)**: Each year Tubi has a hackathon.
 This blog describes the winning demos from 2023.

-I edited and revised the following technical blogs by Tubi Machine Learning and Data Science Teams to ensure technical accuracy, clarity, conciseness and flow.
+I edited and revised the following technical blogs originally written by members of Tubi's Machine Learning and Data Science Teams to ensure technical accuracy, clarity, conciseness and structural flow.

 * **[Powering Personalized Binge-Watching: A Journey of Real Time Multi-Interest Based Retrieval](https://code.tubitv.com/powering-personalized-binge-watching-a-journey-of-real-time-multi-interest-based-retrieval-8aa39ed127a)**: This blog describes how Tubi leveraged 70+ models to personalize user experiences through retrieval and ranking systems for improved binge-watching.
 * **[Tubi Time Series KPIs Outliers Detection](https://code.tubitv.com/tubi-time-series-kpis-outliers-detection-39e5b994fba)**: This blog describes a new alerting system that detects outliers and trends in our Key Performance Indicators (KPIs) developed by Tubi's Data Science Team.